alessiodionisi/website/CV.md

 _Apr 2017 - Dec 2019_

-Satispay is a mobile payment platform that is independent from debit and credit card networks.

-_I joined the startup in April 2017 when it was not yet used a lot (about 150k users), in December 2019 there were almost 1 million users._
+Satispay is a mobile payment platform.
+When I joined, it had around 150k users, which grew to almost 1 million by December 2019.

 - Developed internal consoles with React, GraphQL and Node.js.
 - Developed the UI for online and ecommerce payments with React, GraphQL and Node.js.